deepskystacker/DSS/Installers/README.txt

 14. Bug fix: Attempting to load a FITS file from the image list failed with a message: "Failed to load ...".
 This was caused by a change in the Mime types database shipped with the latest version of Qt.
 It used to assign a type of "image/fits" to FITS files, but now assigns "application/fits".

+15. Remove the code to check for LibRaw support of a camera.
+The data in the camera list wasn't really good for that check and resulted in false negatives and false positives however hard we tried to "tweak" the code to check against that list.

+    This shouldn't cause any problems as a "not supported" decision simply resulted in a single warning message.

 Welcome to DeepSkyStacker 5.1.6
 ===============================